phalcon-orphanage/docs/zh/reference/volt.rst

-    By default, and for performance reasons, Volt only checks for changes in the children templates to know when to re-compile to plain PHP again, so it is recommended initialize Volt with the option 'compileAlways' => true.
+    By default, and for performance reasons, Volt only checks for changes in the children templates to know when to re-compile to plain PHP again, so it is recommended initialize Volt with the option :code:`'compileAlways' => true`.
 Thus, the templates are compiled always taking into account changes in the parent templates.

 自动编码模式（Autoescape mode）